mjbright/mjbright.github.io/Pygre/2014/2014-Mar-27-LightWeightVirtualizationWithDocker/Slides.md

 Docker can be installed on several platforms, in several ways.

-Natively it can be installed on the latest Ubuntu release (13.
+Natively it can be installed on the latest Ubuntu releases (13.04, 13,10 and 12.04 LTS) as well as some other Linuxes.
+Runs very stable.

+Ports are available for Fedora, and some ARM-based distributions.

+Non-native installations can be achieved via a VM, e.g. via:

++ boot2docker on OSX, Windows
++ vagrant-docker
++ CoreOS

 See the installation page of the 'getting started page' <https://www.docker.io/gettingstarted/#h_installation>

--> Native on Ubuntu LTS and ...
--> Poss on Fedora
--> Soon in RHEL7
--> vagrant-docker
--> CoreOS
--> vagrant-dockstack (later!)
--> boot2docker(!) - via VirtualBox

 ---